Optus NBN plans compared: best option for every need

 (Image credit: Optus)

-Optus is the third-largest NBN provider in Australia, right behind Telstra and TPG.
-It’s a good choice for your internet provider because it’s historically performed well in the Australian Competition and Consumer Commission’s (ACCC) broadband reporting, often achieving some of the highest average download speeds among the telcos monitored.
+When you're looking for a new NBN plan, it's understandable that you may look to Optus as it's one of the most recognised names in Australia – and is the third-largest NBN provider in Australia, right behind Telstra and TPG.
+While it's certainly true that there are cheaper providers than Optus, we still think it's a good choice for your home internet because it’s historically performed well in the Australian Competition and Consumer Commission’s (ACCC) broadband reporting, often achieving some of the highest average download speeds among the telcos monitored.

-While its performance and reliability are great across the board, our Optus NBN review argued that its NBN 50 plans and NBN 100 plans are too expensive, as competitors such as TPG, Exetel and Superloop can offer a similar service for a cheaper monthly price.
+While its performance is generally great across the board, our Optus NBN review argued that its NBN 50 plans and NBN 100 plans are too expensive, as competitors such as TPG, Exetel and Superloop can offer a similar service for a cheaper monthly price.
+We're well aware of the reputation Optus has in Australia too, and while it did suffer a major network outage across its mobile network in 2023, we still consider it a telco that can be recommended.

 You do get nice perks with Optus NBN plans, but they come at a steeper price than your average internet connection.
 Learn more about each speed using the links below: